Skip to main content

 When editing a design/interface, the Interfaces section lists any interfaces that it implements.
 This includes interfaces implemented directly (identifiable by their button), plus any interfaces inherited indirectly via those interfaces (no button).

-An interface is a set of shared attributes that designs (and other interfaces) can inherit alongside their own.
+An interface is a set of shared attributes and standard paths that designs (and other interfaces) can inherit alongside their own.
+To learn more, see Implementing interfaces.

 Select an interface to open it.
 To open it in a new browser tab, use middle-click or Ctrl-click.